-In order to be diagnosed with asbestosis, a physician typically takes x-rays of the chest, along with performing a biopsy and a complete physical exam.
+In order to be diagnosed with asbestosis, a physician typically takes X-rays of the chest, along with performing a biopsy and a complete physical exam.

 Treatment for Asbestosis

-It’s important to understand that although there is no cure for asbestosis, there are a variety of treatments available so that victims can still enjoy and prolong their lives.
+Although there is no cure for asbestosis, there are a variety of treatments available so that victims can still enjoy and prolong their lives.

 Living with Asbestosis

 Along with a proper diet, asbestosis victims should always get enough rest.
-ATSDR suggest getting at least eight hours of sleep per night and light naps to reduce your chances of getting too tired.
+ATSDR suggests getting at least eight hours of sleep per night and light naps to reduce your chances of getting too tired.

 In addition, stay indoors if pollution and/or smog are at a high point, and avoid getting too close to cleaning supplies that contain aerosol, gasoline fumes, and other irritants that can flare up your lungs.

 Pay close attention to breathing difficulties and how long each bout lasts.
 Be sure to share your information with your physician.

 In the early 1980s, the state of New Jersey experienced the first mass tort lawsuit after several victims and family members of deceased victims came forward to file wrongful death and personal injury claims.

 Wittenoom is a national park in Western Australia, yet what was once a beautiful park is now known as a place of suffering after thousands were exposed to asbestos while mining in the area.

-In another Australian lawsuit, several victims and family members came forward after being exposed to asbestos in the La Trobe Valley, where the State Electricity Commission of Virginia (SECV) employed workers in their power stations.
+In another Australian lawsuit, several victims and family members came forward after being exposed to asbestos in the Latrobe Valley, where the State Electricity Commission of Virginia (SECV) employed workers in their power stations.

 Getting Legal Help

 If you’ve been injured by mesothelioma or asbestos-related cancer, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.